Would you believe it if I told you that a charcoal chimney and a grill grate are all you need to achieve seared steak perfection?

-Flip your steak every 45 – 60 seconds.
-Doing so will assist with creating that ever, dark and tasty Maillard crust we’ve been talking about this whole time.
+Flip your steak every 30 – 60 seconds.
+Doing so will assist with creating that dark and tasty Maillard crust we’ve been talking about this whole time.

 After the first couple of flips, it’ll be time to check the temperature.

-If you’re like me you have at least two Thermapen’s.
+If you’re like me, you have at least two Thermapens.
 Take one and use it to read the internal temp of the steak.
 If it’s below 125°, keep cooking and flipping.
-Once your steak has reached a perfect medium rare internal temp of 125°, it’s time to dig in.
+Once your steak has reached a perfect medium rare internal temp of 125°, it’s time to rest your steak before digging in.

 How to Cook Using Afterburner With Reverse Sear